Fortnite Festival: Reception

-Critics were divided on Festival's gameplay, with many pointing out it was similar to previous Harmonix games with few difference; PC Gamers Mollie Taylor believed that some song charts were repurposed from previous games.
-Dustin Bailey of GamesRadar+ wrote that the game had a "winning formula," believing that it worked well like previous Harmonix games that built up the formula for years.
+Critics were divided on Festival's gameplay, with many pointing out it was like previous Harmonix games with few difference; PC Gamers Mollie Taylor believed that some song charts were repurposed from previous games.
+Dustin Bailey of GamesRadar+ wrote that the game had a "winning formula," believing that it worked well like previous Harmonix games that had built up the formula for years.
 He stated that, while he found Lego Fortnite and Rocket Racing to have more content, Festival was the one that "captured [his] heart" and where he looked forward to future content the most.
-Conversely, Taylor described the game as "awfully barebones" compared to previous Harmonix games, believing there to be a lack of polish in certain areas and found the game to be unenjoyable when playing an instrument that a song didn't utilize well.
+Conversely, Taylor described the game as "awfully barebones" compared to previous Harmonix games, believing there to be a lack of polish in certain areas and found the game to be unenjoyable when playing an instrument that a song didn't use well.
 Nevertheless, she described the game as a "great introduction", though one that needed more work.
 IGN's Luke Reilly echoed similar thoughts to Taylor and Dustin, believing the lack of features from previous Harmonix games led to "isolating gameplay" that could make Fortnite players into rhythm game fans, but not vice versa.

 Responses towards in-game monetization were negative.
-Taylor believed that, while the monetization was similar to other free-to-play games, it was still a turn-off.
+Taylor believed that, while the monetization was like other free-to-play games, it was still a turnoff.
 Reilly thought similarly, believing it to be a predatory practice when compared to the average price of music on iTunes and the cost of songs in Rock Band, describing Festival's pricing as "galling" when compared to the latter.
 Digital Trends Giovanni Colantonio felt that the monetization practices left him questioning if Epic Games bought Harmonix to make money off of Fortnite cosmetics, instead of their prior experience in making rhythm games.

 Reviewers were generally critical of the "Jam Stage" mode, with Reilly believing it to be a "waste of effort entirely" that was negatively affected by the price of in-game content.
-Dustin wrote that, while the inclusion of a "light version" of Fuser stood out, it typically left him wanting to quit playing after a few minutes.
+Dustin wrote that, while including a "light version" of Fuser stood out, it typically left him wanting to quit playing after a few minutes.
 Colantonio believed that the Jam Stage suffered from a lack of interactivity compared to the main game, as well as what he found to be the poor compatibility between songs.
 He wrote that the gameplay "[tended] to become an unmixed mess of tracks that don't fit together."